Bas van Bavel

 Balthassar Jozef Paul "Bas" van Bavel (born 24 June 1964) is a Dutch historian.
-He has held the chair of Transitions of Economy and Society at Utrecht University since 2011, and has been professor of Economic and Social History since 2007.
+He has held the chair of Transitions of Economy and Society at Utrecht University since 2011, and has been a professor of Economic and Social History since 2007.
 His research has mostly focused on pre-industrial Northwestern Europe.
 He was one of the winners of the 2019 Spinoza Prize, the highest award in Dutch science.

 Career

 Van Bavel was born on 24 June 1964 in Breda.
 He obtained an MA in history at Utrecht University in 1988, and continued at the university as a post-graduate, gaining his PhD in 1993.
 From 1993 to 1995 Van Bavel was a university lecturer at Utrecht University and the University of Amsterdam.
 He then worked as a research fellow at the Royal Netherlands Academy of Arts and Sciences until 1998.
 In 1999 he returned to the University of Amsterdam as postdoctoral researcher funded by the Netherlands Organisation for Scientific Research (NWO).
 Between 2001 and 2008 he led a research project on 'The organisation of markets in late medieval Holland', and between 2007 and 2012 he led a project on 'Economic growth and stagnation in the pre-industrial era: Iraq, Italy and the Low Countries, 600-1700', both at Utrecht University and funded by the NWO.
 He was appointed as professor of Economic and Social History of the Middle Ages by Utrecht University in 2007.
 Furthermore, in 2007 he became the academic coordinator for the Utrecht University focus area “Origins and Impacts of Institutions”, which developed into the Utrecht University strategic theme Institutions for Open Societies in 2012, for which he became the programme director.
 Between 2011 and 2014 he served as head of the section Economic and Social History of the Department of History.
 In 2014 he was appointed as professor Transitions of Economy and Society and started directing a research team for the project 'Coordinating for life.
 Success and failure of Western European societies in coping with rural hazards and disasters, 1300–1800'.

 Van Bavel was active for football club NAC Breda from 2002 onwards.
 Between April 2010 and April 2011 van Bavel was its board chairman.